nsumrak/Smart-Toybox-MobileApp/README.md

         $ cocos new -l cpp -d C:\path\to\your\project\dir Smart-Toybox-MobileApp
     Note: l in -l cpp is a small L, not number one

+    Now you have created Cocos2d-x HelloWorld project.
+You may test it to see that everything is installed correctly.
+You can use steps for Test, Build and Deploy from below to test HelloWorl project in the same way you will afterwords run the Smart Toybox project.

 2. Checkout this repo into the newly created project root.
 Keep in mind that git will not allow you to clone into a non-empty directory, so you will have to find another way.
 This is what worked for us: